claylo/pinit/PLAN.md

 - Implement unified diff preview + interactive prompt per changed file.
 - Flags: `--dry-run`, `--yes`.
 - Tests: golden tests for each merge strategy (source/dest → merged).

+### Phase 5.5: Template precedence overrides (per-file, last-wins)
+- Goal: allow later templates in a stack to explicitly override earlier templates for specific paths (e.g. keep all of `common`, but force `rust/.gitignore` to replace `common/.gitignore`).
+- Config shape:
+  - Add an optional override rule list that can live on targets and recipes without breaking existing config:
+    - Preserve the current `targets.<name> = [..]` shape.
+    - Add a detailed target/recipe form, e.g. `targets.<name> = { templates = [...], overrides = [...] }`.
+    - Each override entry includes a path or glob and an action:
+      - `path` / `pattern` (string, glob-style)
+      - `action` = `overwrite` | `merge` | `skip` (default: `overwrite` for "last-wins")
+  - Keep a global override list optional for users who want defaults across all stacks.
+- CLI shape:
+  - Add a flag like `--override <glob>` (repeatable) and `--override-action <overwrite|merge|skip>` to force precedence without editing config.
+  - Defaults: `--override` implies `overwrite` unless `--override-action` is provided.
+- Core behavior:
+  - Extend template-application context to know "current template name" and its stack index.
+  - Before prompting/merging, check override rules for the current template and relative path.
+  - If a rule matches, choose the requested action and **do not prompt** (even in interactive mode).
+  - If action is `merge` but merge is unavailable, fall back to `skip` (same as today).
+  - Ensure rules only apply to files that are part of the incoming template, not unrelated dest files.
+- Tests:
+  - Config parsing for new target/recipe shapes in TOML and YAML.
+  - Stack apply: later template with override replaces earlier file; non-matching files retain default behavior.
+  - CLI override flag works without config changes.
+  - Interactive prompt is bypassed when an override rule applies.
+- Docs:
+  - Update configuration guide with override rules and CLI examples.

 ### Phase 6: `new` command + git init
 - Implement `pinit new <template> <dir>` using the same engine.